LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module3/materials/studios/multiplication-exponent/README.md

 For this Studio, your program will have three files ([expt.c](expt.html), `mult.c`, and `mult.h`), as well as a ([Makefile](Makefile.html)) to run the program, and will be located within the same directory.

 Makefiles are configuration files that tell `make` exactly what to do.
-As your programs grow in size, `make` won’t be able to infer from context anymore how to compile your code; you’ll need to start telling `make` how to compile your program, particularly when they involve multiple source (i.e., `.c`) files.
+As your programs grow in size, `make` won’t be able to infer from context anymore how to compile your code; you’ll need to start telling `make` how to compile your program, particularly when your program contains multiple source (i.e., `.c`) files.
+That's what the Makefile is for.

 You have been supplied a [Makefile](Makefile.html) and the [expt.c](expt.html) file.
 Copy them over to the IDE.

-If you try to run it, you'll see that there are some issues:
+If you try to run `make`, you'll see that there are some issues:

 ```nohighlight
 ~/workspace $ make
 make: *** No rule to make target `mult.c', needed by `expt'.
 Stop.
 ```

 This is because you are trying to compile a program that consists of more than one file.
-Unfortunately we are missing two of those files: `mult.c` and `mult.h`. `make` knows how to compile `expt.c` and `mult.c` using the configuration file that is supplied for you.
+Unfortunately we are missing two of those files: `mult.c` and `mult.h`.

 Let's take a look at the [Makefile](Makefile.html).